Thea Energy: Approach

 Thea Energy's approach is a variant of the stellarator in which the complex, modular electromagnetic coils are replaced by an array of small, simple, planar electromagnetic coils.
-This approach simplifies the design, allows for precise 3D control of the resultant magnetic field, and allows for increased access for system maintenance.
+This approach simplifies the design, and allows precise 3D control of the resultant magnetic field, and increased access for system maintenance.

 As an intermediate step towards a fusion power plant, Thea is building Eos, a neutron source based on the same technology.
 Eos is intended to demonstrate the technology and generate near-term revenue.
-It is expected to run sub-breakeven with respect to energy, but produce large numbers of neutrons for the creation of radioisotopes such as tritium and medical radioisotopes.
-The fuel for the neutron source will be deuterium rather than a mixture of deuterium and tritium.
+It is expected to run sub-breakeven in energy output, but to emit large fluxes of neutrons to produce radionuclides (radioisotopes) such as tritium and medical radioisotopes.
+The fuel for the neutron source will be deuterium rather than a mix of deuterium and tritium.